miqueasmd/miqueasmd/README.md

 ---

 ## 📈 Goals for 2025
-- Obtain a remote IT position, ideally with an international team.
+- Secure a remote IT position, preferably in an international team.
-- Help as many individual and businesses with training, automations or cloud services.
-Using data to take better decisions.
+- Assist individuals and businesses with training, automation, and cloud services.
+- Leverage data to drive smarter decision-making.

 ---